Challenges for EU Citizens in Scotland: How to Prepare for Brexit?

 A list of acceptable and alternative evidence can be found here.
 However, this list is still being developed and UKVI has discretion to accept alternative forms of evidence, where appropriate.
 Think broadly about how you will prove that you have lived here, for each of the years you have lived here, and start collecting formal evidence (such as bank statements and council tax bills) if you do not already do so.

-- Seek out legal advice or information if:
+- c or information if:

 - Your case is complex and you do not have evidence of continuous residence, or evidence of all of the time you have been in the UK